Code-Institute-Submissions/first-milestone-project-5/README.md

 * More could be added to audio tracks and audio tracks could be listed as playlist and trigger changes automatically via JS.

 * Contact form can be updated with JS by adding mail functions to it.

+* Modal could be updated to trigger data.